DOML-Lang/DOML/doml_formal_spec.md

   - IR: `unregobj <int32>` i.e. `unregobj 2` (registers top object to register 2)
 - `call` performs a function call on the parameter
   - **could** be maintained on a single 'map' with a prefix 'get' (with either a space or a '\_') and with another prefix representing the objects initial creation state (i.e. `System.Color`)

+## Interfacing with DOML
+There are a few ways to interface with DOML, each one **must** exist in either a static or reflected binding (offering both could allow users to choose one that is more applicable to them).

+#### Static vs Reflection Bindings
+Both are valid, and both have their advantages (static often requires code generation but is fast whereas reflection is dynamic, doesn't require code generation, requires little to no input from 'users' but is often 20x slower).

+#### Constructors
+A constructor call is expected to push a single object, the one the user wanted.
+It could be a 'new' one or could refer to an already created instance.
+This means that objects require an empty constructor to then later be initialised.
+This is utilised in the `new` opcode.

+#### Setters
+A set call is expected to push *no* objects, and pull one object for every expected parameter and *one* object for the object to call the set on.
+A type is passed through the `...::` (i.e. in `System.Color::` the type is `System.Color`).
+This is utilised in the `set` opcode.

+#### Getters
+A getter is expected to push objects, and pull only *one* object (for the object to get from).
+A type is passed through the `...::` (i.e. in `System.Color::` the type is `System.Color`).
+This is utilised in the `get` opcode.

+#### Sizeof
+Both getters and setters have a sizeof operation (could be a string to int map for example) that refers to the *maximum* amount of objects they push or pull respectively, further note: that type checking **could** be added at compile time (simple checking of opcodes, I would argue).
+This is utilised in the `checkset <Root.Creation::SetFunction>` and `checkspace <Root.Creation::GetFunction>` opcodes respectively.